Rock 'n' Roll Solutions to the Hubble Tension: Conclusions

 \item Our analysis requires a modest tuning.
 A small mass term which does not affect the physics around the energy injection might improve the fit to low-$z$ BAO data.
 It might also be interesting to search for models in which the absence of a mass term is natural.

-\item For now, $N_{\rm eff}$ might still be a more compelling model since there is neither fine tuning nor a coincidence problem.
+\item In 2019, $N_{\rm eff}$ might still be a more compelling model since there is neither fine tuning nor a coincidence problem.
 However, if future measurements of the Hubble parameter have smaller error bars with the same central value, scalar field models could become favored as they allow larger values for $H_0$.

 \end{itemize}